RauliL/plorth/docs/api.md

   <dd>error</dd>
 </dl>

-Constructs instance of value error with given optional error message and places it on the stack.
+Constructs an instance of value error with given optional error message and places it on the stack.

 ---